-The goal of using an NHF device, during an ERCP under intravenous anesthesia, was to prevent not only acute hypercapnia, but also hypoxemia.
+The goal of using an NHF device, during an ESD under intravenous sedation, was to prevent not only acute hypercapnia, but also hypoxemia.
 The clinical conditions resulting from a transient upper airway obstruction that can occur during intravenous anesthesia could be prevented or ameliorated by the use of an NHF device.
-It has been reported that the frequently used intravenous anesthesia during an ESD is associated with the higher occurrence rate of respiratory depression.
+It has been reported that the frequently used intravenous sedation during an ESD is associated with the higher occurrence rate of respiratory depression.
 [3] Furthermore, it has been reported that respiratory complications that occur during intravenous anesthesia have a higher risk of hypercapnia than hypoxemia.
 [1,4-7] Therefore, the prevention of hypercapnia could be important factor for achieving safe respiratory management during procedural sedation for ESD.

 This is an exploratory study aimed at collecting information for conducting a verification study.
 Therefore, the number of cases is set based on the feasibility in our hospital.

-About 250 patients undergoing ERCP under intravenous anesthesia at Nagasaki University Hospital for 1 year.
-Approximately 125 cases, of which consent can be obtained from about 125 cases with a data collection period of 6 months, would be about 80 cases.
-The 80 ERCP cases are assigned to 2 groups, a device use group (40 cases) and a non-use group (40 cases), and stratified (20 cases each) by an assignment factor (COPD severity).
+In Nagasaki University Hospital, about 200 patients undergo esophageal / gastric ESD under intravenous anesthesia for 1 year.
+Approximately 100 cases with a data collection period of 6 months, of which approximately 70% can obtain consent, will be about 70 cases.
+The 72 ESD cases are assigned to 2 groups, a device use group (36 cases) and a non-use group (36 cases), and stratified by the assignment factor (presence or absence of COPD) (18 cases each).
+Similarly, in the case of colorectal ESD, 32 cases are assigned to 2 groups, a device use group (16 cases) and a non-use group (16 cases), and stratified (8 cases each) by an allocation factor (presence or absence of COPD).
 Furthermore, the incidence of hypercapnia in the target population is estimated to be around 10% to 20%.
-For this reason, the number of events in each group was 40 cases, and the possibility of generating more than 1 event would be increased.
+Therefore, the number of events in 1 group was 16 and the possibility of generating an event was increased.
+Therefore, we will enroll total 104 cases in this study (72 cases of esophageal/stomach ESD and 32 cases of colon ESD).